DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-03-Smart_choices_not_heroic_ones.md

 ﻿## Part 2 - Learning to Listen | Ch.
 03 - Smart choices, not heroic ones

-The video had been viewed forty-three thousand times by morning.
+"You need to see this."

+Dorian Malvek looked up from the quarterly financial reports scattered across his steel and glass desk in his corner office.
+Exposed brick on one wall, polished concrete floors, industrial lighting overhead.
+The leather couch against the far wall—where he conducted his more delicate negotiations with Council members—sat empty.

+Afternoon light filtered through the windows—he'd been reviewing the quarter's numbers for the past two hours, and Marcus knew better than to interrupt unless it was important.

+His assistant stood in the doorway—tablet in hand, expression carefully neutral in the way that meant something significant had happened.

+"Unless it's an emergency, Marcus, I'm rather busy."

+"I know Sir, I would not be here, if it weren't."
+Marcus crossed to the desk, set the tablet down.
+"There is a viral video.
+Started spreading last night.
+Forty-three thousand views and climbing rapidly."

+Dorian glanced at the screen.
+Construction site.
+Scaffold failure.
+Children evacuating.
+The usual chaos of near-tragedy averted.

+"Touching," he said dryly.
+"But hardly relevant to our operations."

+"Watch the timing," Marcus said, tapping the screen to replay.
+"Specifically, watch the scaffold at the twenty-three-second mark."

+Dorian watched.
+The structure shuddered, twisted—then steadied.
+Held.
+Just long enough for the evacuation to complete before collapsing in a cloud of debris.

+"Material resonance," Dorian said.
+"The steel held longer than expected.
+Unfortunate for the construction company's insurance claim, but—"

+"Sir."
+Marcus pulled up another angle.
+"This is from a different witness.
+Watch the man at the edge of the frame."

+Dorian watched.
+A figure, mostly shadow and motion blur, standing perfectly still while chaos erupted around him.
+Blood visible on his face.
+Posture rigid, focused.
+And then—collapse, exactly as the scaffold gave way.

+Dorian's expression sharpened.
+His fingers stilled on the desk.

+"How many people have seen this?" he asked, his voice taking on a measured precision.

+"This particular angle?
+Maybe five thousand now.
+But the main video is everywhere.
+It's been accelerating—started with a few hundred views overnight, hit ten thousand by morning, and now..."
+He gestured at the screen.
+"Forty-three thousand.
+The algorithms have picked it up.
+Comments are... speculative."

+"Show me."

+Marcus pulled up the comment threads.
+Dorian read through them with professional detachment, though his focus intensified with each line.

+*"Resonance practitioner?
+Has to be"*

+*"Government coverup incoming"*

+*"That guy at 0:47 is definitely doing something"*

+"The construction company is calling it structural anomaly," Marcus said.
+"Safety Review Board is investigating.
+But if someone with the right knowledge looks at this..."

+"Then they'll recognize it exactly for what it is," Dorian said quietly.
+"Unregistered harmonic resonance work."
+He leaned back, replaying the video.
+"Master-level work.
+Possibly beyond.
+Real-time stabilization of a failing structure under stress—performed without authorization, without oversight, without registration."

+His tone remained even, almost clinical.
+But there was an undercurrent of something firm.
+"Who is he?"

+"Working on it.
+Hospital records show a Jason Chen was treated for exhaustion and nosebleed at the scene.
+Released this morning.
+No prior record of Academy affiliation or registered practitioner status."

+"No record."
+Dorian set the tablet down with deliberate care.
+"So we have an unregistered practitioner with master-level capability performing resonance work without authorization."
+His fingers drummed once against the desk—a single, controlled gesture.
+"This is precisely the kind of situation we are here to prevent."

+"Orders, sir?"

+Dorian was silent for a moment, watching the figure collapse in perfect synchronization with the structure's failure.
+The timing was too precise.
+The cost too visible.
+And the violation too clear.

+"Locate him," he finally said, determination in his voice.
+"I want to know everything about Mr. Chen.
+Associates, training history, recent activities.
+Every detail.
+If he's truly unregistered, we need to bring him in before this becomes a larger problem.
+Or before someone else finds him first."

+"And if he's affiliated?"

+"Then we identify who's been training him without proper registration and address the oversight failure."
+Dorian's expression remained neutral, professional.
+"Either way, this situation requires resolution.
+Unregistered practice isn't something we can allow to continue."

+Marcus nodded, collected the tablet.
+"One more thing, sir.
+The Safety Review Board assigned Catherine Vance to the investigation."

+"Vance."
+Dorian's expression became thoughtful.
+"Efficient.
+She'll be thorough, and she understands what to look for."

+"Should we reach out?"

+"Not yet.
+Let her gather her evidence first.
+If Chen is unregistered, her investigation will confirm it.
+If he attempts to conceal his capabilities..."
+Dorian turned back to his financial reports, though his mind was clearly elsewhere.
+"Then we'll have both the documentation and the justification we need to bring him in.
+One way or another."

+Marcus left quietly.

+Forty-three thousand views and climbing.
+A viral video of unregistered resonance work, performed with the kind of capability that should have been monitored, guided and especially controlled.
+Instead, this Chen had operated without oversight until his actions made concealment impossible.

+He pulled up his Council access, began drafting a priority flag for the name Jason Chen.
+Someone with that much capability didn't just appear fully formed.
+There would be traces.
+Training.
+Previous incidents.

+And if there weren't—if this truly was an unregistered practitioner operating without any oversight—then the problem required immediate attention.

+Dorian made a note to accelerate the inquiry.
+Unregistered practice wasn't just a violation of protocol.
+It was a systemic failure that demanded correction.

+---

-Jason stared at his phone, watching the grainy footage for the twentieth time.
+Jason stared at his phone, watching the grainy footage for what felt like the hundredth time.
 The scaffold shuddering, steadying, holding just long enough for the children to escape before collapsing in a cloud of dust and twisted metal.

+He'd collapsed into exhausted sleep yesterday afternoon after getting home from the hospital.
+Six hours, maybe—then he'd woken to find his phone full of notifications.
+The rest of the night had been spent watching the video spread across social media, each share adding to his growing anxiety.

+The view count had exploded overnight.
+Sixty-eight thousand now.

-The comments were worse than the video.
+The comments were worse than before.

 *"How did it just STOP like that?"*

-*"Watch his face at 0:47 - he's doing something"*

-*"Resonance practitioner?
-Has to be"*

 *"Government coverup incoming in 3...
 2...
 1..."*

 "Stop reading those," Lina said, snatching the phone from his hand.
 "You're spiraling."

 They were back in Milo's apartment, the morning sun filtering through the drawn curtains.
-Jason had managed maybe three hours of sleep after seeing the news alert.
-The rest of the night had been spent watching the video spread across social media, each share adding to his growing anxiety.

 "Someone's going to figure it out," Jason said.
 "Someone's going to recognize me."

 "Maybe," Milo said from his computer.
-"But look at the footage quality.
-It's a phone camera from seventy feet away, shooting into afternoon sun.
-Your face is mostly shadow and motion blur."
+"But very unlikely.
+I mean, look at the footage quality.
+It's a cheap phone camera from seventy feet away, shooting into the afternoon sun.
+It is full of noise and your face is mostly shadow and motion blur."

 "Mostly isn't enough."

 "He's right to worry," RAE said through Milo's laptop speaker.
-"The video itself is ambiguous, but combined with witness testimony and the scaffold's documented stability during the crucial thirty seconds... pattern-recognition algorithms will flag this.
-If they haven't already."
+"The video itself is ambiguous, but combined with witness testimony and the scaffold's documented stability during the crucial thirty seconds... pattern-recognition algorithms will flag this."

-"Who's 'they'?"
+"Who'd want this?"
 Jason asked.

 "Multiple entities," RAE replied.
 "City construction safety boards will want to understand what happened.
 Insurance investigators.
 And yes, potentially Academy oversight committees."